Altice Europe beats forecasts boosted by customer wins

 (Reuters) - Telecoms and cable group Altice Europe ATCA.AS beat quarterly core profit forecasts on Thursday, as it added French mobile and residential fibre customers, offsetting lower media revenues.

-The group’s adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA) for the third quarter rose 5.1% from a year earlier to 1.48 billion euros ($1.75 billion), on revenues edging 3.2% up, both beating analyst estimates.
+The multinational group’s adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA) for the third quarter rose 5.1% from a year earlier to 1.48 billion euros ($1.75 billion), on revenues edging 3.2% up, both ahead of analyst estimates.

-“In France, we have maintained growth in our core telecom business, supported by residential service revenue growth,” Altice’s founder and main shareholder, Patrick Drahi, said in a statement.
+“We had a good third-quarter; robust performance with net gains in fixed and mobile in most of our geographies,” Altice founder and main shareholder Patrick Drahi said in a call, stipulating that in France the group had slightly underperformed its competitors.

+He forecast a negative fourth-quarter coronavirus impact, as travel restrictions hit roaming fees, lockdowns keep people from shops and advertising revenues fall amid a declining market.

 The Amsterdam-listed company said it had repaid 1.4 billion euros since April 2020, bringing its net debt to 28.9 billion euros at the end of the quarter.

-Altice Europe confirmed its full-year targets, which include revenue and EBITDA growth, even as it assesses potential impacts from the pandemic, particularly on roaming and advertising.

-Rivals such as France's Orange ORAN.PA, Iliad ILD.PA and Bouygues Telecom BOUY.PA also saw growth in the third quarter, despite lost roaming fees as lockdowns slowed international travel.
+Rivals such as France's Orange ORAN.PA, Iliad ILD.PA and Bouygues Telecom BOUY.PA also posted third-quarter growth despite lost roaming fees under resurging COVID-19 restrictions.

 Reporting by Sarah Morland and Aida Pelaez-Fernandez in Gdansk; Editing by Edmund Blair and Tom Brown